twinfree/CS766-Final_Project/README.md

 Presentations, the project proposal, and the midterm update can be found in the Presentations_Updates folder

+Images used for training, along with the intratreatment radiographs can be found in the images folder

 Link to MATCH Dataset https://drive.google.com/drive/folders/1Pv9dusbPRgytFiyxII02gtJTWZrMAKWh

 --